-Generate "samples with incomplete results" report in database:

-- Select Adhoc Report tab. - Select the Project tab and select the project. - Select the RIDs/QA Report tab and select "samples with incomplete results" report. - Open the spreadsheet and filter to facilitate verification
+- Open the spreadsheet and filter to facilitate verification. - B. Generate Samples with Incomplete Results report in database: - Select Adhoc Report tab. - Select the Project. - Select the RIDs/QA Report tab and select Samples with Incomplete Results report. - Open the spreadsheet and filter to facilitate verification.

 Step 1 of the data verification process includes a check of all RIDs submitted to the laboratory against laboratory data submittals uploaded to the database.
 The reports generated in this step will identify RIDs that do not have any associated lab data or have incomplete or incorrect analytes.
 Note any sample or QA RIDs that are missing data (highlight on report and attach to worksheet OR note on the worksheet).
 Inform the QAO of the missing results and work with the data source (lab) to obtain missing results or identify why no results are available for a particular RID.
 Describe action taken on the VV Worksheet.
-Upon receipt of any missing results, send new results to QAO or Program Manager for upload to database and verify data according to above procedures.
+Upon receipt of any missing results, send new results to QAO or MASS Program Manager for upload to database and verify data according to above procedures.

-The "samples with incomplete results" report will identify results that were entered into the wrong suite or potentially analyzed incorrectly, either due to submittal error (which can be checked by referring to the analytical submittal request form) or lab error.
+The Samples with Incomplete Results report will identify results that were entered into the wrong suite or potentially analyzed incorrectly, either due to submittal error (which can be checked by referring to the analytical submittal request form) or lab error.
 The purpose of this verification step is to identify samples that were analyzed or entered incorrectly so that the data can be rejected, corrected, or otherwise flagged to address issues associated with incorrect analysis, primarily varying preservation techniques associated with particular analytical suites.
 Missing analytes may be the result of changes in the analysis procedures at the laboratory - if this is the case, provide documentation to explain.
 Note any results that were analyzed correctly but entered in the incorrect analyte suite.
 Note and flag any samples that were incorrectly analyzed (or highlight on report and attach) on the Data Verification and Validation Worksheet for future reference, indicating if it was a submittal request error, correct data associated with the incorrect suite, or lab analysis error.
-Add any appropriate validation codes to the SWQB qualifier code and WQX qualifier code fields (refer to Attachment B-1 for complete list of SWQB validation codes and equivalent WQX validation codes) and provide to the Project Manager, the Monitoring Team Supervisor, or the Program Manager to upload into the database.